10 Best Adjustable Dumbbells Reviewed and Compared

-The PowerBlock Sport set of adjustable dumbbells are ugly looking, to put it frankly.
+The PowerBlock Sport set is ugly looking, to put it frankly.
 However, the function of these weights is much better, functioning almost identically to the removable pins found on weight machines in a gym.
 Its construction is expertly balanced as well, making these some of the best entry-level weights for beginning lifters.

 The handles of these weights are rubberized which make them easier on the hands.
 This is a great feature for anyone looking to start lifting weights but doesn’t want to develop callouses.

 Without any additional stands or bases, the PowerBlock Sport can be stored in a compact space without any issues.
 Due to its lower maximum weight, transportation is even easier.

-Some beginner sets of dumbbells may cost less than these, but these are well worth the price for individuals who are serious about getting into weightlifting.
+Some beginner sets may cost less than these, but these are well worth the price for individuals who are serious about getting into weightlifting.
 Additionally, expansion sets can be obtained for a fraction of the cost allowing for extra progression with the same base set.

 Satisfied owners of the PowerBlock sport are numerous and can be found offering additional info on multiple online retailers.
 Some features of these weights that set it apart from others on the market include a smaller form and softer handles.